clffamily/csc309-A4/README.txt

 			the current player's number, the next player's number, and the current game board array before the move was made.
-This is passed to the database, as a JSON string, and then retrieved by Get in order to animate the move, get the next player's id, change the game board, and determine if a win has occurrped.
+This is passed to the database, as a JSON string, and then retrieved by Get in order to animate the move, get the next player's id, change the game board, and determine if a win has occurred.